Skip to main content

 • Follow the application instructions on the Department of State website to complete form DS-3035

 • If your funding was paid through UCSD but you are indicated as subject based on government funding, you should also request a letter from your UC San Diego faculty sponsor or supervisor confirming your research field and funding.
-Please note that UC San Diego salary is not considered government financed even if its original source is from a federal or state grant, unless that source indicates that funding was specifically for international exchange.
-Therefore the confirmation letter should not indicate that you are receiving government funding.
+Please note that UC San Diego salary is not considered government funding even if its original source is from a federal or state grant, unless that source indicates that funding was specifically for international exchange.
+The confirmation letter should not indicate that you are receiving government funding.

 Step 2 – Home Country Government